 You’ll need to plan appropriately though: either take a year out from your university course or arrange this length of internship for after you’ve graduated.

-3. Decide which countries you want to do a paid internship abroad
+3. Which countries do you want to do a paid internship in?

 Once you’ve decided when to go, you need to pick your destination for your internship.
 Here are some suggestions to get you started:

 A 2016 survey found that German was the language that unlocked the most high-paying jobs in the UK.
 Make use of an internship in a German-speaking country to gain valuable language skills for the future.

 It’s notoriously difficult to get a US visa, but interns can take advantage of the J1 visa scheme to enter the country.

 China is predicted to become the world’s leading economy by 2050.
 Undertaking a paid internship in the country could set you ahead of the pack for finding a job later on.

 France’s labour laws are weighted in favour of employees.
 This means that even interns are legally entitled to a monthly minimum wage of €554.

 4. Find a company with paid internship abroad offer

 Trawling through the Internet searching for an internship is no fun, so platforms such as www.goabroad.com have made the process easy for you: simply type in your desired country, and the platform will bring up a host of internship opportunities.